-- Stir occasionally until reduced by half, approximately 30 minutes.
+- Stir the broth and soy sauce mixture occasionally until reduced by half, approximately 30 minutes.

-- Add the cornstarch and stir constantly until the sauce thickens, then remove from heat.
+- Add the slurry to the porcini broth and soy sauce reduction.
+Stir constantly until the sauce thickens, then remove from heat.

 - Use immediately or store in a sealed jar in the fridge.
 Stored properly, your sauce should last for a few weeks.